 Sit back in the comfort of your seat and applaud to a series of performances unfolding before your eyes featuring traditional Sri Lankan dances.

 After the cultural show transfer to the hotel and refresh and come back to the Kandy city to taste the Sri Lankan street food.
 You may taste the nice Kottu Roti, hoppers, egg hoppers & roti.
 After the dinner do not forget to taste the Masala Tea.
-(Optional at Client’s expense) After the dinner visit a local pub in Kandy to have some wine and beer there.
-This will be a very nice experience as you will witness the local way of socializing in the evenings.
-(Optional at Client’s expense)
+(Clients pay direct)

 Return to the hotel.